Configuration

 You can fully customize the repositories Soar uses:

-- You can completely replace the default pkgforge repositories with your own custom repositories
+- You can completely replace the default pkgforge repositories with your own.

 SQLite

-compression support) - You can mix and match different repository types
+compression. - You can mix and match different types of repositories.

 This flexibility allows you to build a fully customized package management setup that meets your specific needs and security requirements.